Help and advice

 If someone close to you has suffered the loss of a loved one, then calling is one of the best ways to offer your condolences.
 It’s very personal and shows them really you care.
 To ensure you’re able to give the person your full attention, it’s important to make sure you have time to talk to ensure you are calling from a quiet place.

-If they don’t answer your call, they could be busy with private matters concerning their recent loss or wish to be alone.
+If they don’t answer your call, they could be busy with preparations to arrange a funeral or pressing private matters concerning their recent loss.
 Whatever the reason, it’s important to respect their wishes and not overwhelm them with missed calls.

 Sending a message